Pelvic Organ Prolapse Symptoms | Signs Women Should Know

 When pelvic floor support becomes weaker, the muscles and connective tissues can no longer fully support the pelvic organs.
 This may lead to pelvic pressure symptoms or pelvic organ prolapse symptoms.
 This support system, often called pelvic floor support, acts like a natural hammock holding organs in place.

-When these muscles or connective tissues weaken, the support system becomes less stable.
-This is linked to pelvic floor weakness, which may allow one or more organs to shift downward.
-Some women feel mild pelvic pressure symptoms; others notice more visible pelvic organ prolapse signs.
+When these muscles and connective tissues weaken, the support system becomes less stable.
+This is linked to pelvic floor weakness, which may allow one or more organs, like the bladder, uterus, or bowel, to shift downward.
+Some women feel mild pelvic pressure symptoms; others notice more visible signs.

 Factors affecting pelvic floor support include:

 Some women may find it hard to engage their pelvic floor muscles correctly.
-Guided exercises and body awareness can help, but it’s important to know that connective tissue usually doesn’t improve over time, so while training supports long-term wellbeing, it may not stop pelvic organ prolapse from progressing.
+Guided exercises and body awareness can help support muscle function, but connective tissue usually doesn’t improve over time, so pelvic organ prolapse may still progress.

 WHO IS MORE LIKELY TO NOTICE PELVIC FLOOR WEAKNESS?